jpedro/jpedro.github.io/scrum.md

 ## What

 There are 5 "ceremonies".

-3 are idiotic.
+1 is required for every project.
 1 should be optional.
+The other 3 are idiotic.

 - ✅ Sprint Planning

-  Should be done every week.
+  Should be done every week or every cycle.

 - ❓ Daily Scrum